apache/systemds/scripts/staging/sklearn/design.rst

 ------------
 We have following idea.
 Since the ONNX importer is (to some degree) working, we suggest the modification/extension of the importer to work with sklearn models.

-For either approach (when reading from a saved model) we expect a pickle_ serialized python object, since scikit-learn uses Python's built-in `persistence model`_. joblib_ is a pickle replacement, which works more efficient on large/complex objects, which is the case with some scikit-learn models.
+When reading from a saved model we expect for either approach a pickle_ serialized python object, since scikit-learn uses Python's built-in `persistence model`_. joblib_ is a pickle replacement, which works more efficient on large/complex objects, which is the case with some scikit-learn models.
 In both cases there are some security and maintainability concerns_ to be kept in mind.

 Proposal 1
 ^^^^^^^^^^